kleinerman/dobie/docs/front_end_specs.rst

-if the response is 404 NOT FOUND, a message should inform that the reprogramming wasn't successful because the controller is not reachable.
+If the response is 404 NOT FOUND, a message should inform that the reprogramming wasn't successful because the controller is not reachable.

 .. code-block::